 How the Gion Matsuri takes place

-The Gion Matsuri is a purification ritual which started 1,200 years ago – making it not only one of Japan’s biggest but also oldest celebrated festivals.
-The festivities kick off on July 1 and ends on July 31.
+The Gion Matsuri is a purification ritual that started 1,200 years ago – making it not only one of Japan’s biggest but also oldest celebrated festivals.
+The festivities kick off on July 1 and end on July 31.
 However, the Yamaboko Junkō parades, which fall on the 17th and 24th, are the only two major processions you don’t want to miss.

 The lively atmosphere and incredible floats on these two days are sure to create a memorable experience.
 One can feel the excitement and anticipation building up in the days leading up to the Yamaboko Junkō.
 The day prior (16th /July 23) is known as Yoiyama, two days before (15th /July 22) is Yoiyoiyama, and three days before (14th /July 21) is called Yoiyoiyoiyama.

 On July 1, the participating Kyoto neighborhoods host the opening ceremonies.
 These ceremonies take place by parading small, portable Shinto shrines known as Mikoshi through the streets.
 It symbolizes the arrival of the spirits and is repeated on July 31 to bid them farewell before they return to their world.

 The Gion matsuri floats

 Construction of the floats starts on July 10.
 They are built entirely from wood and rope – no nails whatsoever!
 Each year they are made from scratch, and no float from the previous year may be reused.
 Floats are beautifully decorated with items such as tapestries, lanterns, and tassels.

 The types of floats

 Yama: The word Yama translates to ‘Mountains’ and is the smaller of the two types of floats.
 They can also be recognized by a pine tree that sits on the top, which serves as a connector to the Heavenly Element.
 Because of the Yama’s smaller size, they are usually carried by a group of men with wooden supports.

 Hoko: The word Hoko translates to ‘halberd’ and are larger floats that are usually up to two stories tall.
 They are too big to carry and are therefore rolled on wheels and pulled with thick ropes by groups of men.
 Hoko’s are also more elaborately decorated.

 All floats are collectively known as Yamaboko.